poma-odoo/odoo_sort/README.rst

 ======
 .. begin-output

-``ssort`` will sort top level statements and statements in class bodies.
+``osort`` will sort top level statements and statements in class bodies.

-When sorting top level statements, ``ssort`` follows three simple rules:
+When sorting top level statements, ``osort`` follows three simple rules:

 - Statements must always be moved after the statements that they depend on, unless there is a cycle.
 - If there is a cycle, the order of statements within the cycle must not be changed.
 - If there is no dependency between statements then, to the greatest extent possible, the original order should be kept.

 These rules result in low level building blocks being moved to the top of modules, with higher level logic going at the bottom.
-The `FAQ <#why-does-ssort-sort-bottom-up-rather-than-top-down>`_ goes into some detail about why this order was chosen.
+The `FAQ <#why-does-osort-sort-bottom-up-rather-than-top-down>`_ goes into some detail about why this order was chosen.

 The rules for sorting class bodies are more complicated.
 Class methods are generally only called from outside the class and so there aren't usually many interdependencies from which to derive structure.
-``ssort`` therefore ignores (deferred) dependencies between d`under and public methods and instead divides up class statements into hard-coded groups that it arranges in the following order:
+``osort`` therefore ignores (deferred) dependencies between d`under and public methods and instead divides up class statements into hard-coded groups that it arranges in the following order:

 - The class docstring.
 - Special attributes, i.e. ``__slots__`` or ``__doc__``.